llm-bible/llm-bible.github.io/_publications/qian2024how.markdown

 ---
 layout: publication
-title: How Easy Is It To Fool Your Multimodal Llms?
-An Empirical Analysis On Deceptive Prompts
+title: 'How Easy Is It To Fool Your Multimodal Llms?
+An Empirical Analysis On Deceptive Prompts'
 authors: Qian Yusu, Zhang Haotian, Yang Yinfei, Gan Zhe
 conference: "Arxiv"
 year: 2024